 “I feel privileged to have worked alongside these veterans.
 I feel a love and respect for them and their courage helped stiffen my own backbone.
 Together we can really come home”

 The safety and wellbeing of the people we work with is paramount.
 The work we do is not therapy and shouldn’t be seen as an alternative to it, however, reflecting on one’s experiences creatively can bring up strong emotions.
-The project is led by Alison O’Connor who is a trained counsellor and all of the creative team receive clinical supervison.
 We work closely with NHS Veterans Wales who offer guidance and support, and to whom we defer on clinical issues.

 “I feel like I have a new family now.
 Before I joined this project I literally didn’t leave the house.
 I’d spend all day in bed or on the Xbox – I can’t believe the change in me” Afghanistan Veteran